pjanec/dirigent/docs/CLI.md

 ### Shutdown

-Reboots or shuts down all computers where the dirigent agent is running
+Reboots or shuts down all computers where the dirigent agent is running or just one specified machine.

- `Shutdown mode=PowerOff|Reboot`
+ `Shutdown mode=PowerOff|Reboot` [machineId=<machineId>]`

 ##### Examples

 	Shutdown mode=PowerOff
-	Shutdown mode=Reboot
+	Shutdown mode=Reboot machineId=m1

 ### Terminate

-Terminates Dirigent agents on the computers, optionally killing all the apps managed by the Dirigent.
+Terminates Dirigent agents on all the computers (or just on specified machine), optionally killing all the apps managed by the Dirigent.
 To be used before reinstalling the dirigent app.

  `Terminate [killApps=0|1] [machineId=<machineId>]`